 So, start a conversation by thinking of a small ask, and then dive into [other topics].”

-The key to using this method to start up a conversation with someone you work with is to make sure what you’re asking for isn’t too time-consuming.
+The key to using this method to start a conversation with someone you work with is to make sure what you’re asking for isn’t too time-consuming.

 After all, the ask itself is only the beginning of the conversation, so even something innocuous will do the trick.
 To illustrate that point, let’s look at the example below.